top of page

 Who comes to see me?

-Their aim is to get to the crux of the issues they are facing and to identify their root causes.
+Their aim is to get to the crux of the issues they are facing and to identify underlying factors contributing to their difficulties.
 They want to better understand themselves, their lives, and what may need to change — as well as how such change might be achieved.

 Many also say they are looking for highly skilled guidance and accompaniment in their journey of personal development, sometimes with elements of coaching where this may be helpful.